NoroffFEU/development-platforms/src/content/docs/frameworks/React/react-case-study.md

     rays, we should treat them as immutable objects.
 Instead of mutating them, we should create new objects or arrays to update the state
 -   Immer is a library that can help us update objects and arrays in a more concise and mutable way.
 -   To share state between components, we should lift the state up to the closest parent component and pass it down as props to child components.
-    -The component that holds some state should be the one that updates it.
+-   The component that holds some state should be the one that updates it.
 If a child component needs to update some state, it should notify the parent component using a callback function passed down as a prop.

 ### Building Forms